-Family History and the Genetic Risk of Heart Disease By Vicky Cameron and Allamanda Faatoese
+Family History and the Genetic Risk of Heart Disease By Vicky Cameron and Allamanda Faatoese interaction between lifestyle factors and the effects of many genes.

 One of the many aims of this study was to look for clues as to why heart disease seems to run in certain families.
-The common forms of heart
+The common forms of heart disease arise from a complex